vuejs/docs/src/guide/reactivity-computed-watchers.md

 ## `watchEffect`

-To apply and _automatically re-apply_ a side effect based on reactive state, we can use the `watchEffect` method.
+To apply and _automatically re-apply_ a side effect based on reactive state, we can use the `watchEffect` function.
 It runs a function immediately while reactively tracking its dependencies and re-runs it whenever the dependencies are changed.

 ```js
 const count = ref(0)